prawn-cake/shuriken-cookbook/README.md

 Examples are provided in `attributes/shuriken_config.rb`

-There is server definition block:
+There is monitored server definition block:

 ```ruby
     "localhost" => {